MultiSafepay/docs/content/integrations/sdk/fastcheckout-ios/manual.md

       {{< zoom_able class="img-size" url="/integrations/fastcheckout-ios/fastcheckout-ios-8.png" title="screenshot 8">}}

     * The checkout process follows.
-From a merchant’s shop checkout option, the SDK enters into the checkout process.
+From a merchant’s webshop checkout option, the SDK enters into the checkout process.
 The first view will be the delivery view with shipping options if available.
 Once the continue button is selected, the SDK moves into the Payment screen and the payment logic follows.

       {{< zoom_able class="img-size" url="/integrations/fastcheckout-ios/fastcheckout-ios-9.png" title="screenshot 9">}}
       {{< zoom_able class="img-size" url="/integrations/fastcheckout-ios/fastcheckout-ios-10.png" title="screenshot 10">}}
       {{< zoom_able class="img-size" url="/integrations/fastcheckout-ios/fastcheckout-ios-11.png" title="screenshot 11">}}

     * Once the payment process is completed the SDK will proceed to the “transaction is complete” screen.
 The SDK callback will notify the client App about this or any other results (uncleared, cancel, etc.).
-Pressing the button “Back to Shop” will redirect the user to the Merchant’s shop.
+Pressing the button “Back to Shop” will redirect the user to the Merchant’s webshop.

       {{< zoom_able class="img-size" url="/integrations/fastcheckout-ios/fastcheckout-ios-12.png" title="screenshot 12">}}